anamanumesc/baby-shark-web/README.md

-# Baby Shark Web
+## Baby Shark Web
 <sup> Bordeianu Ana Maria & Popa Cosmin </sup>

-This is a web application that allows authenticated users -- eventually, families or couples -- to manage resources related to the care of a child (from baby and preschooler to puberty).
-The application will target the following: feeding schedule, sleep schedule, various multimedia resources (photos, videos, audio recordings,...) regarding the child's development, medical history, relationship with other children (e.g., cousins, kindergarten/school classmates) etc. The application will provide a chronological view of the most important moments captured for each child.
-The system functionalities will also be exposed through a REST API.
+This web application allows authenticated users—such as families, couples, or nannies—to manage child care resources from infancy to puberty.
+It covers feeding and sleep schedules, medical history, and enables the uploading of multimedia (photos, videos, audio) into a feed where friends can be tagged.
+Users can also track the relationships between children by selecting specific friends (e.g., cousins, kindergarten/school classmates).
+The app provides an overview of important moments captured for each friend.
+All functionalities are exposed through a REST API and secured with JWT token-based authentication.

-• Authentification system with JWT tokens

-Exposed to: **JavaScript, noSQL, HTML5, CSS, MongoDB, Mongoose**
+Exposed to: HTTP, JavaScript, noSQL, HTML5, CSS, MongoDB, Mongoose